Bloomberg disclosed in its recent report that Nigeria is depleting its foreign exchange reserves at a rate unprecedented in the last four years.

 The publication of the CBN’s financial statements late last year showed it had securities lending agreements with JP Morgan Chase & Co. for $7 billion and another $500 million with Goldman Sachs Group Inc. It is not clear if those obligations have been settled.
 A spokesperson for the central bank didn’t immediately respond to Bloomberg’s telphonic request for comment.

 The FX reserves have fallen despite a surge of inflows into capital markets following 600 basis points of cumulative interest rate hikes in February and March, which increased the allure of Nigerian local debt.
-Foreign portfolio inflows exceeded $1 billion in February, bringing total receipts so far this year to at least $2.3 billion, according to the central bank.
+According to the central bank, foreign portfolio inflows exceeded $1 billion in February, bringing total receipts so far this year to at least $2.3 billion.

-“The CBN will also be aware that new inflows, from Afreximbank, the World Bank, and a possible eurobond, plus the benefit of higher oil prices and a likely return of remittances via official and semi-official channels (rather than bitcoin) will allow reserves to stabilize or rise again,” Robertson said.
+“The CBN will also be aware that new inflows, from Afreximbank, the World Bank, and a possible Eurobond, plus the benefit of higher oil prices and a likely return of remittances via official and semi-official channels (rather than bitcoin), will allow reserves to stabilise or rise again,” Robertson said.